LearnOnDemandSystems/docs/lod/aws-permission-boundary.md

 If you need additional groups, repeat the steps above.

-## Create Users and Assign Them to their Respective Group
+## Use the IAM Dashboard to Create Users and Assign Them to their Respective Group

 1. From the IAM dashboard, select **Users** from the menu on the left.
 1. Select **Add User**.